Job JSON specification¶

 }]}

-In this case, the file bried_v001.pdf will be sent first, then material.rar. accsyn priorities range from 1000 (highest) to 1 (lowest).
+In this case, the file brief_v001.pdf will be sent first, then material.rar. accsyn priorities range from 1000 (highest) to 1 (lowest).

 accsyn supports sending a subset of a numbered file sequence, this is handy when you do not want to send an entire directory with a huge amount of files but instead want to do a selection.

-Transfer a part of a file sequence from one site to another, mirrored paths (requires VPN direct connection or both server setup with NAT port forwarding of accsyn protocol ports):
+Transfer a part of a file sequence from one site to another, mirrored paths (requires a VPN direct connection or both servers set up with NAT port forwarding of accsyn protocol ports):

 {"tasks":[{